ajahne/blog/_posts/2017-10-31-javascript-functions-part-3.md

 header:
   image: /assets/images/functions-part3-bind.jpg
 ---
-As we have learned in [part 1](https://ajahne.github.io/blog/jekyll/javascript/functions/2017/10/09/javascript-functions-part-1.html) of our series, functions are [first class objects](https://stackoverflow.com/questions/705173/what-is-meant-by-first-class-object), which gives them full access to properties and methods.
-In [part 2](https://ajahne.github.io/blog/jekyll/javascript/functions/2017/10/24/javascript-functions-part-2.html), we examined [_call_ and _apply_](https://ajahne.github.io/blog/jekyll/javascript/functions/2017/10/24/javascript-functions-part-2.html).
+As we have learned in [part 1](https://ajahne.github.io/blog/javascript/2017/10/10/javascript-functions-part-1.html) of our series, functions are [first class objects](https://stackoverflow.com/questions/705173/what-is-meant-by-first-class-object), which gives them full access to properties and methods.
+In [part 2](https://ajahne.github.io/blog/javascript/2017/10/24/javascript-functions-part-2.html), we examined [_call_ and _apply_](https://ajahne.github.io/blog/jekyll/javascript/functions/2017/10/24/javascript-functions-part-2.html).
 In the following post we will cover another core method of the Function object, _bind_.
 Let's dive in.

 ### Definition
 **bind** – method of the Function object that creates a new function that when called has it’s _this_ value mapped to the given parameter and uses the set arguments.

 _bind_ returns a new function with the value of _this_ locked (bound) to a function

-### Syntax:
+### Syntax
 {% highlight js %}
 aFunction.bind(thisValue, arg1, arg2,..., argN);
 {% endhighlight %}